 I can’t explain it but this practice is perhaps the most basic way to be master of your own domain.
 Having control over where you live is very important.

 You can also think of it as the first accomplished task of the day.
-The first of many in a great day.
+The first of many in a great day of sobriety hopefully.